soulman-is-good/file-server/README.md

 FSRV_MAX_FILE_SIZE - maximum file size in bytes. default 50Mb
-FSRV_FREESPACE_LIMIT - minimum amount of free space left on hdd for upload denial in gigabytes. default is 50Gb FSRV_UPLOAD_DIR - upload directory absolute path. default is __dirname/uploads
+FSRV_FREESPACE_LIMIT - minimum amount of free space left on hdd for upload denial in gigabytes. default is 50Gb FSRV_UPLOAD_DIR - upload directory absolute path. default is __dirname/uploads FSRV_SECURITY_KEY - you can set this variable to make access to server only via x-security-key header which must match this variable value
 ```